Featured Posts

-Understanding Courier IMAP and Maildir
+Understanding Dovecot IMAP and Maildir

 Maildir (run by Courier IMAP or Dovecot) is a mail format used in conjunction with an MTA to store email on the server as separate files within folders.
 This post covers Courier IMAP as a service, not in terms of mail client usage.